phonegap/phonegap-docs/docs/3-references/stockpile-app/6-results-part2.html.md

 		  </div>
 		</f7-block>

   The above block:

     - Only displays if the `results` variable value is true
+    - Uses [Vue v-for](https://vuejs.org/v2/guide/list.html) to create placeholders for 60 images (the pre-defined results limit set)
+    - Uses [Vue v-for](https://vuejs.org/v2/guide/list.html) to loop through the `images` array to display
+    - Sets an event handler called `onImageClick` to be called when an image is clicked (passing in the id of the image clicked).

 2. Just before the closing `</f7-page>` tag, add a block to be displayed when there are no results returned: